nvda-es/devguides_translation/original_docs/developer_guide.md

   * gestures: A string list of multiple gestures associated with this script, e.g. \["kb:NVDA+shift+r", "kb:NVDA+alt+t"\].
 When both gesture and gestures are specified, they are combined.
 Either gesture, or any item in gestures can be used to trigger the script.
   * canPropagate: A boolean indicating whether this script should also apply when it belongs to a focus ancestor object.
 For example, this can be used when you want to specify a script on a particular foreground object, or another object in the focus ancestry which is not the current focus object.
 This option defaults to False.
   * bypassInputHelp: A boolean indicating whether this script should run when input help is active.
 This option defaults to False.
+  * resumeSayAllMode: The say all mode that should be resumed when active before executing this script.
+The constants for say all mode are prefixed with CURSOR\_ and specified in the sayAllHandler modules.
+If resumeSayAllMode is not specified, say all does not resume after this script.

 Though the script decorator makes the script definition process a lot easier, there are more ways of binding gestures and setting script properties.
 For example, a special "\_\_gestures" Python dictionary can be defined as a class variable on an App Module, Global Plugin or NVDA Object.
 This dictionary should contain gesture identifier strings pointing to the name of the requested script, without the "script\_" prefix.
 You can also specify a description of the script in the function's docstring.
 Furthermore, an alternative way of specifying the script's category is by means of setting a "category" attribute on the script function to a string containing the name of the category.